codsen/codsen/packages/string-fix-broken-named-entities/readme.md

 // push output (if any) straight to our ranges container: rangesToDelete.push(fix(brokenStr));
 // PS.
 The .push() above is custom method, not a Array.push().
 It's named the same way because it's familiar and acts the same way.
-There is array underneath the Class actually, it's just helper functions are doing all the cleaning/sorting.
+There is array underneath the Class actually, its helper functions are doing all the cleaning/sorting when values are pushed into a real, internal array.

 // to retrieve the current state of ranges class, use .current() method:
 // see full API at https://bitbucket.org/codsen/ranges-push/